da-baranov/AspNetCore.ExtDirect/README.md

 # How to start

-In pre-release, the author have no plans to distribute the library as Nuget package, so please read the following instruction to setup the library manually:
+In pre-release, the author has no plans to distribute the library as Nuget package, so please read the following instruction to setup the library manually:

 1. Clone this repository